Servideska/HPC/doc.zih.tu-dresden.de/docs/jobs_and_resources/checkpoint_restart.md

 ### Restarting from Checkpoint Image

-Restarting works in a similar way than starting a normal execution.
-The requested resources should match those of your original job.
-If you do not wish to create another checkpoint in your restarted run, the `-i` parameter can be omitted this time and the `-p` parameter can again be used to specify a port if multiple computations are running on the same host.
+Restarting works in a similar way as starting a normal execution of your application: The requested resources should match those of your original job.
+If you do not wish to create another checkpoint in your restarted application, the `-i` parameter can be omitted this time.
+The option `-p` can again be used to specify a port if multiple computations are running on the same host.

 Since the restart script does not work due to limited support for `Slurm` under DMTCP, you need to use `dmtcp_restart <FILENAMES>`.
-Navigate to the checkpoint directory and call the `dmtcp_restart` command and give the filenames as arguments, if the checkpoint image consists of multiple files and there is only a single checkpoint in the current directory it is possible to restart by running `dmtcp_restart ckpt_*`.
+Navigate to the checkpoint directory and call the `dmtcp_restart` command and give the filenames as argument.
+If the checkpoint image consists of multiple files and there is only a single checkpoint in the current directory it is possible to restart by running `dmtcp_restart ckpt_*`.